turboc1208/my_appapi/SQL_Primer.md

-<p>SQL is a standard syntax for talking to relational databases
-like Access, MySQL, SQLite, Oracle, SQL Server, etc. There are some differences from platform to platform, but for the most part it is very transportable between platforms.
+<p>SQL is a standard syntax for talking to relational databases like Access, MySQL, SQLite, Oracle, SQL Server, etc. There are some differences from platform to platform, but for the most part it is very transportable between platforms.
 That is part of what makes it such a great tool.

-<p>A database is a fancy way of saying a group of one or more data
-files tied together by links.
+<p>A database is a fancy way of saying a group of one or more data files tied together by links.
 Using a broad definition of database, the Web is a database.
 It has information and there are hyperlinks that relates the information.
 A database can be built using a database using spreadsheets like Excel.
 In excel a formula in a cell can link to other cells either on the same sheet, in the same workbook, or even other workbooks.
 Think about a mailing list in word that pulls names and address from a text file.
 That?s another example of a database.
 These examples work fine when you are dealing with a couple of hundred rows like maybe an invitation list for a wedding.
 Now imagine the records your city maintains for driver?s registration.
 There are tens to hundreds of thousands of names in that list.
 That would be nearly impossible to maintain in a spreadsheet.
 At the very least, it would be very slow.

 <p>This is where databases come in.
-Databases provide an optimized way to
-deal with large quantities of related data in a fast, efficient manner.
+Databases provide an optimized way to deal with large quantities of related data in a fast, efficient manner.
 But at their most basic, they are just a spreadsheet or a mailing list.

-<p>To get the information out of a database, we need a way to
-ask the database for the information we want.
+<p>To get the information out of a database, we need a way to ask the database for the information we want.
 That language is called Structured Query Language or SQL.
 SQL statements can be as simple or complex as needed.

 <p>Databases use Tables to store data.
-Tables have rows of data in them much
-like a spreadsheet has rows of data in it.
+Tables have rows of data in them much like a spreadsheet has rows of data in it.
 Each row of data in a table is related to itself.
 There might be a row with my name, driver?s license and address on it.
 Another row might have your name, driver?s license and address on it.
 For each person, we capture the same information in the table.
 A database can have one or more table.

-<p>Let?s think about home automation for a minute.
-With home automation, we are concerned
-with two basic things.
+<p>Let's think about home automation for a minute.
+With home automation, we are concerned with two basic things.
 The first is our house and the rooms in the house.
 The second is the devices.
 Each of these things are completely different and can function independently of each other.
 So lets try to describe this in a database by creating two tables.

 <p><pre>
 DEVICE                   HOUSE